imShakil/BloodBank/README.md

-## BloodBank
-It is a blood management android app

 ### About:
 This is a simple android project based on blood management.
 This may be helpful to people for finding blood easily in an emergency contact.
 People can search for blood donors and can find a list of donors at their nearby places.